 - Achieve C* node container auto-failover across hosts, with the same volume and with the same ip address.

 You can see the demos here.

 Based on my conversations at the show there is clearly a lot of interest in using containers, across both stateless and stateful apps.
 While stateless apps are well covered, massive gaps must still be addressed for solutions required for stateful apps.
-At Robin we are addressing this very need — for more information, see Robin for Relational and NoSQL Databases on the Robin website.
+At Robin we are addressing this very need — for more information, see Robin Cloud Platform for NoSQL Databases on the Robin website.